Recalling Best Smart Home Products

 Although the product is not technically a smart device, the solution has the function of one — it can seal itself automatically once the can is full and empties on its own.
 There’s no need to get trash bags or take full ones out — homeowners will be able to save plenty of time since they will have to handle one house chore less.

 Other than that, the device’s sleek design makes it hard to believe Knectek is a trash can.
-The solution will cost $120 and will be available on Amazon.
+The solution costs around $120 and is available on Amazon.

 Kohler Moxie Shower Head

 Answering calls, emails, keeping track of time, and doing business are hard when you are in the shower.
 That’s when Kohler Moxie Shower Head comes in handy — it’s a smart speaker mounted straight to your bathroom’s shower system.
 The sound quality is impeccable — the audio is clear and immersive.
 The device is resistant to water and extremely convenient for busy homeowners who can’t afford missing out on updates but wouldn’t want to touch screens with soapy or wet hands.